If you’re already a Hitchhiker, log in to access this content.

 Fields.
 You’ll see all required fields for that entity type, as well as any fields on that type that are “Visible on Add”.
 You will also see the Entity ID field, which as you should remember is the unique identifier for all entities.
 If you don’t have one, we will auto assign one to the entity.

-Fill out the data and click add – you’ll be redirected to the entity you’ve just created so you can do things like fill out more data or add service to the entity.
+Fill out the data and click Continue — you’ll be redirected to the Entity Search Screen.
+Then, you can do things like navigate to the entity to fill out more data or add service to the entity.